examples Package: Using a Gloop Service to Render a JSP Page

-There, you will see a form.
+There, you will see the form above.
 Fill up the form and submit to see data get rendered.
-You will notice that upon submission, the data you entered will be visible below the form.
+You will notice that upon submission, the data you entered will be visible above the form.

 To see the files related to this example (and play around with the results), expand the